 Somatic Psychotherapy

-In the face of modernity’s daily pressures and existential stress, it’s easy to lose a sense of who we are and what truly matters to us.
+In the face of societal pressures and existential stress, it’s easy to lose a sense of who we are and what truly matters to us.
 I hold therapy as a space to slow down, re-member, and honor the call towards greater alignment, thus unfurling a more meaningful and liberatory existence.

 Learning to be present in our bodies is a key pathway to being present for our lives.
 This certainly comes with challenges: discomfort, pain, and unprocessed grief may arise.
 And yet, the way out is through, and I hold a trauma-responsive container in which to honor the sacredness of this psycho-emotional and spiritual alchemy.